ashdrayton/Zomato-Restaurants-Reviews/README.md

 - Melbourne’s average cost for two people is significantly higher than other city in Australia.
 - Generally, cuisines are evenly diverse across the five cities.

-**Conclusion**
-Melbourne has the highest rated restaurants however it comes at a higher price.
+**Conclusion**: Melbourne has the highest rated restaurants however it comes at a higher price.

 ## Challenges ##

-**Challenges**
-- Higher average cost in Melbourne’s top restaurants can be potentially skewed by factors such as the dining scene, target demographics, paid marketing, etc. Zomato IS after all for-profit.
+- Higher average cost in Melbourne’s top restaurants can be potentially skewed by factors such as the dining scene, target demographics, paid marketing, etc. Zomato is after all for-profit.
 - Top 100 doesn’t adequately represent the dining scene in Australia – heavily favoured by Melbourne.
 - Zomato categorisation includes multiple terms that may convolute the data exploration process, may cause categorical disparity.
 - Broad vs specific categorisation.